Pttn/rieMiner/README.md

 rieMiner is a Riecoin miner supporting both solo and pooled mining.
 It was originally adapted and refactored from gatra's [cpuminer-rminerd](https://github.com/gatra/cpuminer-rminerd) and dave-andersen's [fastrie](https://github.com/dave-andersen/fastrie), though there is no remaining code from rminerd anymore.

 Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
-A benchmark mode is also proposed to compare more easily the performance between different computers.
+Additionally, a benchmark mode is also proposed to compare more easily the performance between different computers, as well as a pure prime constellation searching Mode for world record attempts!

 Find the latest binaries [here](https://github.com/Pttn/rieMiner/releases) for Linux and Windows.
 This README serves as manual for rieMiner.
 I hope that this program will be useful for you!